11–12Mathematics Advanced 11–12 Syllabus (2024)

 - Define the discriminant as and use it to solve problems involving the number of real roots of a quadratic equation and determine the conditions for roots to be equal, distinct, real or rational

-Describe a relation between two sets as an association between the elements of one set and the elements of the other set
+Describe a Loading between two Loading as an Loading between the Loading of one set and the elements of the other set

 - Recognise that a relation is a rule which can be represented by an algebraic formula, a table of values, a set of ordered pairs or a graph